-During WWI, he was an instructor at Prairie View State Normal [now Prairie View A&M University], according to his WWI Draft Registration Card in Ancestry.
-Dr. Carson was a schoolteacher in Columbus, OH, when the Carson family was enumerated in the 1920 U.S. Census.
-By 1930, Dr. Carson was a veterinarian doctor in Ashland, KY.
-He is listed in both the city directory and the census record for 1930.
-Four years later, his name was in the newspapers with a federal conviction.
+During World War I, he was an instructor at Prairie View State Normal [now Prairie View A&M University], according to his World War I Draft Registration Card in Ancestry.
+Dr. Carson was a schoolteacher in Columbus, OH when the Carson family was enumerated in the 1920 U.S. Census.
+By 1930, Dr. Carson was a veterinarian doctor in Ashland, KY, as listed in both the city directory and the census record for 1930.
+Four years later, his name was in newspapers, indicating he received a federal conviction.

-It is not known if Dr. Carson served any prison time from his 1934 court case.
+It is not known if Dr. Carson served any prison time from his 1934 court conviction.
 There may even have been another outcome concerning the case.
-In any event, Dr. Carson was a veterinarian in Columbus, OH, in 1935, according to the city directory.
+In any event, Dr. Carson was a veterinarian in Columbus in 1935, according to the city directory.
 He and his family were still living in Columbus when they were enumerated in the 1940 U.S. Census.
 Dr. Elmer L. Carson did not return to Kentucky.
-He died in Columbus, OH, and is buried at Green Lawn Cemetery.
+He died in Columbus and is buried at Green Lawn Cemetery.

 3. Dr. John Cook

-Dr. John Cook was the husband of Cynthia Hansford, the couple married in Stanford, KY, on November 29, 1883.
-Dr. John Cook was born in Stanford, he was the son of John and Latisha Cook.
+Dr. John Cook was the husband of Cynthia Hansford; the couple married in Stanford, KY on November 29, 1883.
+Dr. Cook was born in Stanford, the son of John and Latisha Cook.
 The family is enumerated in the 1880 U.S. Census.
-Dr. Cook died in Stanford and he is buried at Greenwood Cemetery.
+Dr. Cook died in Stanford and is buried at Greenwood Cemetery.

 4. Dr. Thomas Madison Doram

 Dr. Thomas Madison Doram (1871-1941) has been proclaimed as the first degreed African American veterinarian in Kentucky.
-He was born in Danville, KY, the son of Thomas A. and Susan C. Rowe Doram.
+He was born in Danville, he was the son of Thomas A. and Susan C. Rowe Doram.
 Dr. Doram was an 1899 graduate of McKillip Veterinary College in Chicago, IL.
 He opened his first clinic in Evanston, IL, where he was enumerated in the 1900 U.S. Census.
-By 1907, he had moved his veterinary clinic to Danville, KY.
+By 1907, he had moved his veterinary clinic to Danville.

-Dr. Doram had been a practicing veterinarian in Kentucky for several years, and just prior to the human influenza/pneumonia pandemic of 1918-1919, Dr. Doram alerted the public that not only can humans be diagnosed with pneumonia and influenza, but both can afflict horses.
-Several horses in the Danville, KY region had died from the illnesses in 1916.
+Dr. Doram had been a practicing veterinarian in Kentucky for several years, and just prior to the human influenza/pneumonia pandemic of 1918-1919 he alerted the public that not only can humans be diagnosed with pneumonia and influenza, but both can afflict horses.
+Several horses in the Danville region had died from the illnesses in 1916.
 Dr. Doram had diagnosed the Jesse Lynn mare with influenza in 1913.

-Dr. Thomas M. Doram was the husband of Bertha Jane Hancock, the couple was married on October 21, 1901, in Danville, KY.
+Dr. Thomas M. Doram was the husband of Bertha Jane Hancock; the couple married on October 21, 1901 in Danville.
 Dr. Doram, his wife, and their children are enumerated in the 1910-1940 U.S. Census records.
-Dr. Thomas Madison Doram died in Danville, KY and he is buried at the Hilldale Cemetery.
+Dr. Doram died in Danville and is buried at the Hilldale Cemetery.
 A picture and biography of Dr. Doram are available at the Dr. Thomas Madison Doram entry at Find A Grave.